Darren Langdon: Personal life

-Langdon married his high school sweetheart, Jillian, in 1997.
+Langdon and his wife were married in 1997.
 They have four children, three of them being triplets.
-The Langdons reside in Deer Lake, Newfoundland and Labrador, where Langdon coaches his sons Drew and Brett high school hockey team, the Elwood Regional High Lakers.
-He is also the minor hockey coach for their midget team.
+The Langdons reside in Deer Lake, Newfoundland and Labrador, where Langdon coaches his sons and their high school ice hockey team, the Elwood Regional High Lakers.
+He is also the minor ice hockey coach for their midget team.
 In 2007, Langdon stood for nomination as the Progressive Conservative candidate in a February 2007 by-election in the Humber Valley district.
 He opened Langer's, a bar decorated with his hockey memorabilia in Deer Lake.
-Some of the memorabilia include three Wayne Gretzky sticks, a signed No. 99 jersey, multiple pucks. and items from every one of his former New York teammates.
+Some of the memorabilia include three Wayne Gretzky sticks, a signed no. 99 jersey, multiple pucks. and items from every one of his former New York teammates.
 He was affectionately called a weasel because of the sheer magnitude of items he had collected.
 He comes from a large family; his father is from a family of 17, his mother, a family of 13.